'Always a nightmare!' - Borussia Dortmund captain Reus on new team-mate Haller | Goal.com

 How have Dortmund fared in the transfer window?

-Replacing Haaland is not an easy task but Borussia Dortmund responded and got Haller, who has earned the nickname of "The Bulldozer" when he playing for Frankfurt.
+Replacing Haaland is not easy, but Borussia Dortmund responded and got Haller, who earned the nickname of "The Bulldozer" when he played for Frankfurt.

 At 6'3" he is one of the tallest players in the league and his physical presence in the opposition box will be an asset to Dortmund.
 He has signed a four-year deal with the club and has taken up the No.9 jersey previously worn by Haaland.